The Stability of Online Algorithms in Performative Prediction: Discussion and Future Work

 \section{Discussion and Future Work}

 In this work, we establish a reduction between no-regret learning in online optimization and performative stability.
-As a consequence of this connection, we expand the regimes of problem where one can achieve this natural solution concept, and provide an explanation behind why common learning procedures do not produce runaway feedback loops in dynamic, social environments.
+As a consequence of this connection, we expand the regimes of problems in which one can achieve this natural solution concept and provide an explanation for why common learning procedures do not produce runaway feedback loops in dynamic, social environments.
 We believe that there are a number of exciting directions to pursue in future work.

-First, as we discussed in \Cref{sec:preliminaries}, performatively stable models are fixed point of retraining, but they do not necessarily minimize the performative risk.
-Prior work by \cite{miller2021outside} and \cite{perdomo2025revisiting} show that, there exists worst case instances where stable solutions in fact \emph{maximize} the performative risk.
+First, as we discussed in \Cref{sec:preliminaries}, performatively stable models are fixed points of retraining, but they do not necessarily minimize the performative risk.
+Prior work by \cite{miller2021outside} and \cite{perdomo2025revisiting} shows that there exist worst-case instances where stable solutions in fact \emph{maximize} the performative risk.
 This begs a natural question: what structural conditions can we impose on $\cD(\cdot)$ to ensure that stable points are also optimal?
-Moreover, are there notions of regret that would imply performative \emph{optimality} instead of performative \emph{stability}?

-Furthermore, our results hold for the standard performativity setting where there is a single learner that deploys a model $\theta$ and then observes samples $z \sim \cD(\theta)$.
-In many settings, like traffic prediction, the data we see is not a function of a single model but is rather jointly shaped by many models.
-This is known as the multiplayer performative prediction problem \citep{narang2023multiplayer}.
-It would be interesting to know: if each player runs a no-regret algorithm and then randomizes across their models, is the resulting joint set of models stable in the multiplayer setting?

-A similar question is also interesting for the stateful performative prediction problem \citep{brown2022performative}, where the data we see is not just a function of the mostly recently deployed model, but of the entire history of deployed models.
-Are online algorithms also performatively stable in this setting?
-Can one establish a similar connection between stability and no (dynamic) regret algorithms?
-We believe our results only begin to explore the space of questions at the intersection of online learning and performativity.
+Second, our results hold for the stateless performativity setting.
+However, in various settings such as recommender systems, the data we see (\emph{e.g.}, the videos people click on a video platform) is not just a function of the mostly recently deployed model, but of the entire history of deployed models that together have shaped their preferences.
+Are online algorithms also performatively stable in this stateful performative prediction setting (as formalized by \citet{brown2022performative})?